rysummers/rysummers/README.md

 ## Introduction

 Hello!
-My name is Ryan Summers and I am a data science enthusiast with a career background in finance.
+My name is Ryan Summers and I am an aspiring data scientist with a passion for analyzing complex datasets to uncover insights that can improve patient outcomes.
+Although I began my career in finance, I was drawn to the world of data science and pursuing a career in medical research.
 I have a strong passion for using statistical analysis, machine learning, and data visualization to derive insights and solve real-world problems.

-My journey into the world of data science began in accounting, where I was initially drawn to the analytical nature of the field.
-However, as I gained more experience, I realized my true passion lay in exploring data and applying statistical analysis to uncover patterns and trends.
-I began taking courses on platforms like Coursera and Udemy, and soon discovered that I had a natural aptitude for programming and statistics.

-Since then, I have pursued advanced degrees in both Data Science and Statistics from Syracuse University and Penn State, respectively.
-Along the way, I have worked on a range of projects and built meaningful relationships that have allowed me to further hone my data analysis skills.

-Throughout my career, I have gained extensive experience working with large amounts of financial data and communicating complex business problems and solutions to stakeholders.
-I am a dedicated and passionate professional who is committed to solving problems and continuously learning and growing.

-Whether you are a potential employer, collaborator, or simply someone interested in learning more about me, I hope this page has provided you with a better understanding of my background and interests.
-Thank you for taking the time to read my "About Me" page!
+Most recently, I have worked as a statistical consultant on a retrospective population-based observational study focused on pediatric orbital cellulitis in Colorado.
+In this role, I conducted exploratory data analysis, determined appropriate statistical tests, and applied techniques like ANCOVA and cumulative incidence rates to describe characteristics of the sample population.
+This experience solidified my desire to transition into medical research.

+I possess skills in statistical programming languages like R and SAS, which I leverage to execute advanced analytic techniques.
+My goal is to continue collaborating on impactful medical research studies where I can utilize my statistical knowledge and programming abilities to derive meaningful insights from complex data.
+Please view my project portfolio to learn more about my background.

+I am actively seeking new data science opportunities in the medical research field where I can apply my analytical capabilities to make a difference in people's lives.
+I welcome any feedback or suggestions on additional skills I should develop as I continue on this career path.

 ## Skills